 The park is gorgeous, and Trail Ridge Road highlights the best of it!
 I just love Colorado, especially in September!
 You get the most beautiful weather and everything starts turning gold.

+If you feel up for the task, and like a challenge, check out your options for attempting one of the 14’er hikes in Colorado.
+(These are peaks over 14,000 feet high) My first, and only, was Mt Bierstadt, near Georgetown.
+I started out just after sunrise, at 36 degrees, and quickly had a moose sighting at Bierstadt Lake.
+The entire hike is above treeline, affording gorgeous views and to my relief, you could see the parking lot from the entire route, which was a small comfort since this was a solo hike.
 After a ridiculous amount of time to hike 3 miles, I reached the summit!
 What a great feeling that was!
 Bierstadt is an “easy” 14’er and a short hike, fairly crowded with people, but it still felt like a big accomplishment to me.
 I’m not in the best of shape, so I was happy to not die!

-Growing up, Marble, Colorado was our summer vacation spot) – is the ghost town of Crystal, home of the famous mill, either by foot, Jeep or horseback.
+Near Marble, Colorado (our summer vacation spot) – is the ghost town of Crystal, home of the famous mill, which is accessible by foot, Jeep or horseback.
 Crystal was a mining town in the late 1800’s and had 400+ residents at its peak.
 Today, there are perhaps a dozen cabins remaining and used in the summer months by a few lucky families.
-I had the contact info for one of the families and was able to rent one for two nights.
-I was so stoked!
-The town can be reached by 4WD, but we chose to hike the Jeep road.
+I had the contact info for one of the families and was able to rent one for two nights with my aunt.The town can be reached by 4WD, but we chose to hike the Jeep road.

 Crystal is truly a magical little spot, and I hope I’m lucky enough to come back here and stay again!
 I’m envious of the lucky few who own these cabins and return summer after summer.
 What a life!